-Uruguay is issuing the bonds under a trust indenture dated as of May 29, 2003 among Uruguay, Banco Central, as financial agent to Uruguay, and The Bank of New York, as trustee.
-The information contained in this section and in the prospectus summarizes some of the terms of the bonds and the indenture.
-You should read the information set forth below together with the section "Description of the Securities" in the accompanying prospectus, which summarizes the general terms of the bonds and the indenture.
-You should read the form of bonds before making your investment decision.
-Uruguay has filed the indenture and the form of bonds with the SEC and will also file copies of these documents at the offices of the trustee.
+Uruguay is issuing the Bonds under a trust indenture dated as of May 29, 2003 among Uruguay, Banco Central, as financial agent to Uruguay, and The Bank of New York, as trustee.
+The information contained in this section and in the prospectus summarizes some of the terms of the Bonds and the indenture.
+You should read the information set forth below together with the section "Description of the Securities" in the accompanying prospectus, which summarizes the general terms of the Bonds and the indenture.
+You should read the investment decision.
+Uruguay has filed the indenture and the form of Bonds before making your investment decision.
+Uruguay has filed the indenture and the form of Bonds with the SEC and will also file copies of these documents at the offices of the trustee.

-The accompanying prospectus sets forth the general terms of the bonds.
-This prospectus supplement describes the terms of the bonds in greater detail than the accompanying prospectus and may provide information that differs from the accompanying prospectus.
+The accompanying prospectus sets forth the general terms of the Bonds.
+This prospectus supplement describes the terms of the Bonds in greater detail than the accompanying prospectus and may provide information that differs from the accompanying prospectus.
 If the information in this prospectus supplement differs from the accompanying prospectus, you should rely on the information in this prospectus supplement.